rust-lang/rfcs/text/0000-c-unwind-abi.md

 deallocate Rust frames without true unwinding on other platforms.

-This RFC specifies that, regardless of the platform or the ABI string (`"C"` or `"C unwind"`), any platform features that may rely on forced unwinding will always be considered undefined behavior if they cross non-[POFs][POF-definition].
+This RFC specifies that, regardless of the platform or the ABI string (`"C"` or `"C-unwind"`), any platform features that may rely on forced unwinding will always be considered undefined behavior if they cross non-[POFs][POF-definition].
 Crossing only POFs is necessary but not sufficient, however, to make forced unwinding safe, and for now we do not specify any safe